-themselves, laying aside the viola, and playing upon the violin, singing, that is to say, in the "upper thin."
+Contralto and soprano from this point continue by themselves, laying aside the viola, and playing upon the violin, singing, that is to say, in the "upper thin."
 The tenor, it is true, could perform in the same way, and so be still with them; even the bass might make use of the same means, and has to do so when taking the part of a male alto.
 But we will not needlessly complicate matters, and prefer to confine ourselves to the voices as generally employed in modern music.
-Let us, therefore, listen to contralto and soprano, as they play upon their violin up the scale to .
+Let us, therefore, listen to contralto and soprano, as they play upon their violin up the scale to the scale to the contralto and soprano.
 Here we must also take leave of our contralto, and the soprano finishes alone; but to do so she requires again other means, and as we have exhausted the family of stringed instruments, we have no choice, if we wish to carry our illustration to the end, but to give her a toy fiddle which, with lighter strings, might certainly, without injury, be screwed up to a much higher pitch than an ordinary violin.
-Upon this toy fiddle she plays up to or even to , which constitutes the highest register of the human voice, namely, the "small register."
+Upon this toy fiddle she plays up to highest register of the human voice, namely, the "small register."

 It should be borne in mind that it is not for a moment intended to suggest by these comparisons that the human voice has any resemblance to string instruments-a matter which has already been fully discussed on p.
-70.
+88.